 You’ll need to train for muscle strength and power as well as developing your flexibility and speed.
 A high level of endurance is a must as well – catching your breath mid-chase just won’t cut it.
 Countless workout routines can get you eating great and running like the wind.

 Your training should also extend beyond the physical.
 Building up your mind will prove just as useful as your biceps.
-Hit the books and begin studying a broad range of subjects – you never know what may prove useful, but a foundation in physics, tactics, local history and geography will be invaluable.
+Hit the books and begin studying a broad range of subjects – you never know what may prove useful, but a foundation in physics, tactics, history, and geography will be invaluable.
 Studies show that pretending to be Batman helps improve children’s focus levels on exams.
 It stands to reason the same holds for adults.

 A wide array of knowledge along with instant recall and an excellent memory will ideally let you outsmart the baddies without ever lifting a finger.

 This is often the time new heroes try to develop a name for themselves as a superhero.
 This should be avoided as it is not something you have control over anyway.
-Your superhero name will almost always be determined by the media, and once that happens you’re stuck with it.
+The media will almost always determine your superhero name, and once that happens, you’re stuck with it.
 Embrace it and move on.

 - advanced computer skills – coding/hacking

-- ability to pilot multitude of land and air vehicles
+- ability to pilot a multitude of land and air vehicles

 - fluency in multiple languages